ibm-cloud-docs/vmwaresolutions/services/htkc_considerations.md

   years:  2016, 2018

-lastupdated: "2018-09-26"
+lastupdated: "2018-10-25"

 ---

+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # HyTrust KeyControl on IBM Cloud overview

 The HyTrust KeyControl on {{site.data.keyword.cloud}} service simplifies the management of encrypted workloads.
 This service automates and simplifies the lifecycle of encryption keys, includes key storage, key distribution, key rotation, and key revocation.
 Using FIPS 140-2 compliant encryption, enterprises can easily manage encryption keys at scale.

-**Availability:** This service is available only to instances that are running vSphere 6.5 and that are deployed in (or upgraded to) V2.5 and later releases.
+This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to  V2.5 and later.
+The current HyTrust KeyControl version that is installed is 4.2.
+{:note}

 ## Technical specifications for HyTrust KeyControl on IBM Cloud